paulsmurthwaite/wapt/README.md

 # Wireless Access Point Toolkit (WAPT)

-WAPT is a modular command-line toolkit for deploying standalone wireless access points for security testing and demonstration.
-It supports a range of profiles including open, WPA2, WPA3, hidden, spoofed, and misconfigured access points.
-The toolkit is structured for reliability, maintainability, and ease of use in SME or lab environments.
+WAPT is a modular command-line toolkit for launching simulated wireless access points to support wireless threat simulations.
+It provides a set of predefined AP profiles corresponding to specific threat scenarios (T001–T016 subset) used in WATT (Wireless Attack Toolkit).
+The toolkit is optimised for reliability and consistency in controlled lab environments.

 ## Features

-- Profile-based access point deployment using Bash and Python
+- Scenario-aligned AP profiles for 13 WATT threats (e.g. Evil Twin, Open Rogue, Misconfigured)
+- Fixed parameters for each profile: SSID, BSSID, encryption, channel
-- Optional NAT forwarding for client internet access
+- NAT forwarding always enabled for client traffic routing
-- Optional custom BSSID assignment using locally administered MACs
+- Custom BSSID generation for local admin testing (used in legacy versions only)
-- Displays active BSSID in Service Status panel (default or custom)
+- Service Status panel displays live SSID, BSSID, channel, and start time
-- Automatic status tracking and time-based expiry of active AP flags
+- Time-based status expiry and consistent cleanup via stop-ap.sh
-- Clean service shutdown and interface state restoration
-- Menu-driven interface with clear operator prompts and validation
+- Fully automated AP launch with no operator input required
-- Symbol-based CLI output format for clear operator feedback
+- Clean Bash/Python CLI integration with consistent symbol-based output
-- Standardised menu layout with persistent interface/service status display

 ## Repository Structure